NIST Cybersecurity Framework

 • ISO 27001/27002 - This framework provides information about best practices and recommendations for information security management.

-Of these, NIST is one of the most widely followed frameworks across organizations and industries.
-We will look into components of the NIST framework.
+Of these, the NIST Framework is one of the most widely followed frameworks across organizations and industries.
+We will look into components of the NIST Framework in detail below.

 NIST CSF

-In 2013, the President of United States of America issued an order to NIST (National Institute of Standards and Technology) to develop a voluntary framework based on existing standards and guidelines for reducing the cyber risk.
-The framework has been developed in collaboration with stakeholders such as Private sector companies, Government agencies, Universities and hundreds of professionals and experts.
-Initial version CSF 1.1 released in a year and an upgraded version CSF 1.1 released in 2018.
+In 2013, the President of United States of America issued an order to NIST (National Institute of Standards and Technology) to develop a voluntary NIST Framework based on existing standards and guidelines for reducing the cyber risk.
+The NIST Cybersecurity Framework has been developed in collaboration with stakeholders such as Private sector companies, Government agencies, Universities and hundreds of professionals and experts.
+Initial version CSF 1.0 released in 2014 and an upgraded version CSF 1.1 released in 2018.
+CISA has actively promoted adoption of the NIST Cybersecurity Framework across critical infrastructure sectors.

 • Framework Core